With this FPGA board you don’t have to wait for an ASIC to test your digital design.

 To handle the specifics related to our boards and SDK, the Tiny Tapeout Tools include utilities that make life a lot easier.

-Steps for setup:
+Four steps for setup:

 Follow the directions for OSS CAD Suite Installation on your platform;